leonletto/leonletto.github.io/index.md

 ---
 # Home

-I'm Leon and I lke to write little utilities to help people with tasks related to REST API's and other things.
+I'm Leon and I like to write little utilities to help people with tasks related to REST API's and other things.

 I work at VMware and I'm a member of the Workspace ONE team.